 3. Zurich Museums

 There are so many museums in Zurich it’s hard to choose one to recommend.
 The Museum Bellerive usually has a great selection of arty and fashion inspired themes, the Museum Rietberg has lots of cool things to see, the Beyer Watch Museum is amazing and the Museum für Gestaltung always catches our eye.
 There is also so much to see at the Swiss National Museum too – but take a look at this “museum finder link” to find out about other museums in Zurich.
 If you and your children enjoy visiting museums a lot it may be worth investing in a “Museum Pass” for the whole of Switzerland.
 For more information see here.

 There are a number of locations in Zurich to go for a swim and a spa or a hammam.
 From the Hürlimann Thermalbad to the Hammam in the Niederdorf and lots besides.
 See our list of spas, saunas and hammams here.

 Jules Verne Bar or Prime Tower– If you’re right in the centre of town but want a drink with a view then why not go for a beer or a cocktail at the Jules Verne Bar just off Urania.
 Or take a trip to the Prime Tower, the tallest building in Switzerland and go for lunch in the bistro or for afternoon tea.
-The views are great whatever the weather (but do call first to check they are open as they sometimes take a month off in Summer (!) – even though this is not mentioned on their website).
+The views are great whatever the weather.
 Also check out the nearby Maag Halle for any events that may be taking place.

 Take a covered boat trip up the Limmat (Summer season).
 In Winter take a boat cruise on the lake) and get off and go and visit the Frauenmunster church and see the Chagall windows and then cross the bridge to go to the Grossmünster church and climb the 187 steps to the top of the tower for just a few francs to enjoy the panoramic views.
 Zurich even looks good in the rain 🙂

 8. Hit the Shops!